krakenrf/krakensdr_doa/README.md

 ### Beta Image
 We have a beta Pi 4 SD card image available at the link below:

-**Jan 11 2022 Build:** https://drive.google.com/file/d/1b8fQ4DhZs7FNki7D3vV7c56gWiWgbb2h/view?usp=sharing (NOTE: KeberosSDR users, please remember to turn off Perioidic Tracking in the Calibration Track Mode setting under Advanced Custom DAQ Configuration, this was left on by mistake in this image.
-Be sure to click on Reconfigure & Restart DAQ Chain after change that setting to No Tracking.)
+**Jan 11 2022 Build:** https://drive.google.com/file/d/1b8fQ4DhZs7FNki7D3vV7c56gWiWgbb2h/view?usp=sharing (NOTE: KeberosSDR users, please remember to turn off `Perioidic Tracking` in the `Calibration Track Mode` setting under `Advanced Custom DAQ Configuration`, this was left on by mistake in this image.
+Be sure to click on `Reconfigure & Restart DAQ Chain` after changing that setting to `No Tracking`.)

 Dec 14 2021 Build: https://drive.google.com/file/d/1TTb9UOu3nuPCiMQWc4DCdKDlWTDBfN00/view?usp=sharing